salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.quick.md

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.

+# flags.verbose.summary

+Show verbose output of the deploy result.

+# flags.concise.summary

+Show concise output of the deploy result.

 # error.InvalidJobId

 No job found for ID: %s